chilcano/ghpages-holosec/_posts/2019-10-29-migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2.md

 * [Jekyll Layouts](https://jekyllrb.com/docs/layouts/)
 * [Jekyll Themes](https://jekyllrb.com/docs/themes/)

-So, in order to make changes in the Look&Feel I will override theme the Minima's Gem.
+So, in order to make changes in the Look&Feel I will override the Minima's Gem.
 First of all I'll locate where the Minima's Theme/Layout Gem is:

 ```sh
 chilcano@inti:~/git-repos/ghpages-holosec$ bundle show